The $\Lambda$-coalescent speed of coming down from infinity: Martingale based arguments

 \section{Martingale based arguments}

-We now proceed towards the proof of Theorem \ref{Tsmalltime}.
-The following easy to check facts will be used in our analysis. \begin{lemma} The function $\psi:[0,\infty) \to \R_+$ of (\ref{D:psi}) is (strictly) increasing on $[0,\infty)$, and convex on $(0,\infty)$.
-Furthermore, for $v_\psi$ as in (\ref{Ev}) we have $v_\psi'(s)=-\psi(v_\psi(s))$, so that $v_\psi$ is decreasing with its derivative decreasing in absolute value. \end{lemma} Due to Lemma \ref{Lsupport}, postponed until the next section, we can and will suppose without loss of generality that ${\rm supp}(\La)\subset [0,1/4]$.
+We now proceed toward the proof of Theorem \ref{Tsmalltime}.
+The following easy-to-check facts will be used in our analysis. \begin{lemma} The function $\psi\dvtx[0,\infty) \to\mathbb{R}_+$ of (\ref{D:psi}) is (strictly) increasing on $[0,\infty)$, and convex on $(0,\infty)$.
+Furthermore, for $v_\psi$, as in (\ref{Ev}), we have $v_\psi'(s)=-\psi(v_\psi(s))$, so that $v_\psi$ is decreasing with its derivative decreasing in absolute value. \end{lemma}

+Due to Lemma \ref{Lsupport}, postponed until the next section, we can, and will, suppose without loss of generality that $\operatorname{supp}(\Lambda)\subset[0,1/4]$.
 This assumption simplifies some technical estimates.

-In this section we write $N$ instead of $N^\La$ whenever not in risk of confusion, and we also abbreviate $v=v_\psi$.
-We start by observing that the function $v$ is the unique solution of the following integral equation
+In this section we write $N$ instead of $N^\Lambda$ whenever not in risk of confusion, and we also abbreviate $v=v_\psi$.
+We start by observing that the function $v$ is the unique solution of the following integral equation:

-with the ``initial condition'' $v(0+)=\infty$ (see Lemma \ref{Lincreasing} for properties of $\psi(q)/q$).
+with the ``initial condition'' $v(0+)=\infty$ [see Lemma \ref {Lincreasing} for properties of $\psi(q)/q$].
 It is then natural to consider, for each fixed $z>0$, the process

-Let $n_0\ge 1$ be fixed.
+Let $n_0\ge1$ be fixed.
 Define

-The following proposition tells us that $M(t\wedge \tau_{n_0})$ is ``almost'' (up to a bounded drift correction, and integrability condition) a martingale, with respect to the natural filtration $(\FF_t,t\ge 0)$ generated by the underlying $\La$-coalescent process.
-Its proof uses some general facts about binomial distributions, with precise statements and arguments postponed until the Appendix.
+The following proposition tells us that $M(t\wedge\tau_{n_0})$ is ``almost'' (up to a bounded drift correction, and integrability condition) a martingale, with respect to the natural filtration $(\mathcal{F}_t,t\ge0)$ generated by the underlying $\Lambda$-coalescent process.
+Its proof uses some general facts about binomial distributions, with precise statements and arguments postponed until the \hyperref[ap:binom]{Appendix}.
 In particular, in the rest of this section the parameter $n_0$ is taken to be the integer $n_0$ from Lemma \ref{Lbinlogcalc}.

-As usual, $E[d X_s|\FF_s]$ denotes the infinitesimal drift of a continuous-time process $(X_s,s\ge 0)$ with respect to the filtration $\FF$ at time $s$.
-Similarly, we denote by $E[(d X_s)^2|\FF_s]$ the corresponding infinitesimal second moment.
+As usual, $E[d X_s|\mathcal{F}_s]$ denotes the infinitesimal drift of a continuous-time process $(X_s,s\ge0)$ with respect to the filtration $\mathcal{F}$ at time $s$.
+Similarly, we denote by $E[(d X_s)^2|\mathcal{F}_s]$ the corresponding infinitesimal second moment.
 That is,

 and

 \begin{proposition} There exists some deterministic $C<\infty$ such that